Finding Your Balance

 A: A sudden increase in hormones in the body may trigger certain short-term side effects such as increased hair growth on the face as well as an outbreak of acne.
 Women may experience sensitivity in their breasts and spotting.
 Some of these side effects will subside on their own after your body has adjusted to the therapy.
 Other symptoms like spotting can be alleviated through the use of progesterone capsules at bedtime.

 Q: Can I Improve My Sex Life By Taking Hormone Replacement Therapy?

 Struggling with a low sex drive can leave you feeling out of energy and frustrated.
 Taking bio-identical hormones that mimic testosterone could be just what you need to boost your libido and recharge so that you feel more like yourself again.

 Q: Are There Other Medical Benefits To Hormone Replacement Therapy?

-A: In certain studies, taking bio-identical hormones has shown to have protective qualities against breast and ovarian cancer, osteoporosis, high cholesterol, and heart disease.
+A: Taking bio-identical hormones have been shown to have protective qualities against breast and ovarian cancer, osteoporosis, high cholesterol, and heart disease.